 If you are interested in learning more about real-world evidence in healthcare, check out our comprehensive guide for a more in-depth look.

-What Is The Difference Between Real-world Evidence and Real-World Data and How Do They Work Together?
+What Is the Difference Between Real-world Evidence and Real-World Data?

 While "real-world data" (RWD) and "real-world evidence" (RWE) are occasionally used interchangeably, they are two distinct – yet related – concepts.